GOD’S TEN COMMANDMENTS

 Exodus 20:8 to 11

 God has set apart the seventh day of the week as a reminder of His creative works.
-He gave us this day as a day for us to rest and commune with Him.
-It is a sign between God and His people.
-(Exodus 31:12 to 17) Only urgent, unavoidable work such as caring for the sick and infirm should be done on this sacred day.
-God's Sabbath goes from dusk Friday to dusk Saturday.
+He gave us this day as a day for us to rest, just as He rested after creating our universe (Genesis 2:2 &3).
+He also commanded us to gather together to worship Him on the Sabbath.
+(Ie – the Holy Convocation spoken of in Leviticus 23:3).
+It reminds us how we were set free from being slaves to sin, just as the Israelites were set free from being slaves in Egypt (Deuteronomy 5:15).
+It is a sign between God and His people (Exodus 31:12 to 17).
+Only urgent, undelayable work should be done on this sacred day.
+God’s Sabbath goes from dusk Friday to dusk Saturday.
+9

 God’s Sabbath was not given just to the Israelites, as this passage shows: